-- Encourage pupils to consider their own values, attitudes and beliefs. - Provide knowledge and opportunities for pupils to understand other people and their beliefs.
-Enable pupils to develop a sense of awe and wonder and provide awareness of the mystery that lies at the heart of all being. - Promote awareness of the value of a non-material dimension to life.
-Present the challenge of belief and the search for truth. - Enable pupils to consider the ways in which people have sought to explain the universe and the purpose of life. - Enable pupils to explore the convictions that are central to religious

-- Enable students to explore the creative power of the arts and aesthetic communication. - Enable pupils to develop language to think, organise their ideas and reflect.
+- Encourage pupils to consider their own values, attitudes and beliefs. - Provide knowledge and opportunities for pupils to understand other people and their beliefs. - Enable pupils to develop a sense of awe and wonder and provide awareness of the mystery that lies at the heart of all being. - Promote awareness of the value of a non-material dimension to life. - Present the challenge of belief and the search for truth. - Enable pupils to consider the ways in which people have sought to explain the universe and the purpose of life. - Enable pupils to explore the convictions that are central to religious traditions and encourage reflection on questions about religion and the meaning of life. - Enable students to explore the creative power of the arts and aesthetic communication. - Enable pupils to develop language to think, organise their ideas and reflect.

-7b.
+5b.
 MORAL DEVELOPMENT